junhan/learnmachinelearning/docs/installation.md

 # development environment for deep learning
 Even as a software engineer, it still took me some time to make hardware and software work together properly.
 So it is necessary to document these steps and not to repeat myself again in the future.
 It may be helpful to others as well.

 A new graphic card is added to my old PC and this is the set up that is working for me.
-As of 09/08/2018, Nvidia GPU driver is installed without login loop. python3 is installed in virtual environment.
+As of 09/08/2018, Nvidia GPU driver is installed without login loop or black screen. python3 is installed in virtual environment via conda.
 Tensorflow can pick up the gpu just fine and can use up almost all 6GB when performing training task.

 ```
 cpu: intel core i7-3770